maluyckx/Network_Attacks/README.md

 ## How to launch attacks and protections

-All scripts are written in Python.
-To run them, simply use the command `python3 <script name>.py`.
+All attack scripts are written in Python.
+To run them, simply use the command `python3 <script name>.py` on the correct host.
+More information will be provided in the following sections.

+To launch the protections, you will need to use the `source protections/<attack name>/commands_<attack name>.py` command in Mininet.
+More information will be provided in the following sections.

 **General comment regarding our protections against reflected DDoS and SYN flood attacks** :  we conducted a test both before and after implementing the protection.
 We measured the time it took to `curl` a defined host to determine if our protection was working effectively.
 While we did find that the protection was able to reduce the number of requests passing through, we also observed that the time taken by the `curl` command was still longer than usual.